Vkadapatti/Devops/README.md

-#task1 & Task2 Written in the Docops.doc
+#task1 & Task2 Written in the Docops.docx